Learn how to make a guitar cake, covered in fondant, step-by-step. I made this acoustic guitar cake for the music festival in our neighborhood.

 Basically, I cut off part of each circle cake, pushed those two parts together, matching up the straight lines.
 Instead of a guitar, though, it looked more like a Mastercard logo.
 Realizing that I wanted the neck to be longer than what I could make with the loaf pan, I decided to cut into the half of the cake nearest to the neck, and make part of the circle be part of the neck.
 I also decided to make it into a cutaway style guitar, so I cut out the “cutaway” piece.

-I trimmed down the cake in the loaf pan to match up with the neck, and used some of the scraps to add some width to the end of it, forming the head of the guitar.
+I trimmed down the cake in the loaf pan to match up with the neck and used some of the scraps to add some width to the end of it, forming the head of the guitar.
 Once the basic shape had been formed, I used a glass to help me cut out a thin layer of cape shaped in a circle, forming the sound hole.

 Honestly, I found the icing part to be one of the most difficult parts.
 Normally I spread on a thin layer of frosting, stick it in the fridge to harden, and then add another, smoother layer.
 My guitar wouldn’t fit in my fridge, though, so I had to just keep layering on frosting, attempting not to take off the previous layers with each new layer.
+Luckily my homemade Swiss buttercream frosting tends to be pretty forgiving, and great to work with.

 Since this was going to be covered in fondant anyway, it wasn’t such a tragedy that I was unable to keep the crumbs out of the final layer.
-Even with some crumbs, the frosting was relatively smooth, and made an OK base for my fondant.
+Even with some crumbs, the frosting was relatively smooth and made an OK base for my fondant.

 Rolling out a big enough piece of fondant for such a large cake in such a small kitchen isn’t exactly easy.
 I ended up using two pieces of fondant, one for the neck and one for the body of the guitar.
-Even then, getting the fondant on the body of the guitar ended up being a two person task, so I’m glad my friend arrived to help out just in time!!
+Even then, getting the fondant on the body of the guitar ended up being a two-person task, so I’m glad my friend arrived to help out just in time!

 As you can see, I use lots of powdered sugar when rolling out my fondant, to keep it from sticking.